1967–68 St. Louis Blues season

 The 1967–68 St. Louis Blues season was the inaugural season in the history of the franchise.
 The Blues were one of the six new teams added to the NHL in the 1967 expansion.
-The other franchises were the Minnesota North Stars, Los Angeles Kings, Philadelphia Flyers, Pittsburgh Penguins, and California Seals.
+The other franchises were the Minnesota North Stars, Los Angeles Kings, Philadelphia Flyers, Pittsburgh Penguins, and California Seals (later rebranded to the Oakland Seals during the season before the Blues had a chance to play the Seals while they used their California name).
 The league doubled in size from its Original Six.

 St. Louis was the last of the expansion teams to officially get into the league.
 The Blues were chosen over Baltimore at the insistence of the Chicago Black Hawks.
 The Black Hawks were owned at that time by the Wirtz family, who also owned the St. Louis Arena.
 The team's first owners were insurance tycoon Sid Salomon Jr., his son, Sid Salomon III, and Robert L. Wolfson.
 Sid Salomon III convinced his initially wary father to make a bid for the team.
 Salomon then spent several million dollars on renovations for the 38-year-old Arena, which increased the number of seats from 12,000 to 15,000 and provided its first significant maintenance since the 1940s.

 Because the playoff format required an expansion team to make it to the Stanley Cup finals, the Blues became the first expansion team to reach that mark.
 However, they were the last of the still operating 1967 expansion teams to win the cup, which they did in 2019.